 Figure 2 –Pairing confirmation and application listing call flows

-{editors note: Simplify message by removing the applistrequest/applistresponse}

-Where pairing is rejected, the Release Complete message shall be sent with reason set to genericDataReason.
+Where pairing is rejected, the ReleaseComplete message shall be sent with reason set to genericDataReason.

 Where the pairing has been approved, an association token (Globally Unique Identifier) shall be generated.
 This is transmitted back to the Endpoint via a Connect message containing an ASSETMessage with the application set to associateResponse.
 All other fields of the ASSETMessage shall be omitted.